Wed. 16 Aug 1989

 The French toiled; their short-passing game pretty, but hardly efficient.
 Sweden appeared to be happy to sit back to try and catch France on the counter.
 It was probably not what the crowd had anticipated, as Sweden would have been expected to dominate against a team in the middle of their rebuilding process.
 However, the away side seemed hungrier in central midfield areas, where both Pardo and Deschamps were looking for control.
 It was the former who was the deeper, whilst the Nantes man sought to take on a two-way role, covering both in defence and attack.
 When going forward, though, France would look for their flanks, and the diminutive Perez down the left caused R Nilsson a great deal of trouble.
 Ferreri on the other flank would time and again come inside, and far from operate as an outright winger.
 Of the two strikers, Papin was playing off the shoulders of the home side's central defenders, whilst Cantona would be seen slightly more withdrawn.
 The two would combine as Papin had run himself free from Larsson in the right hand corridor, and though a striker with a lot of confidence could have tried to bear down on goal himself, Papin instead chose to pick out Cantona with a low pass to the far post.
 Hysén managed to block the latter's shot away and the opportunity had been wasted.
 The simplicity of the attack should be a concern to the Swedish manager, though.
 It had been Ferreri's pass from around the halfway line which had found Papin, and neither Strömberg nor J Nilsson had put much effort into trying to close down the Frenchman.

 Often there is not a lot of pace to the game.
 The French, who are in possession a lot, like to play the ball to feet rather than into space, and a lot of their players also like to run with the ball at their feet.
-In doing so they are unable to create little against the Swedish defence.
+In doing so, they are unable to create much against the Swedish defence.
 However, when Ferreri choses to take on Larsson and whip a low cross in towards the back post on 20 minutes, it takes a fine parry by Ravelli to stop Perez' left-footed effort.
 Down the other end, Sweden are much more direct in their approach: if playing through midfield, it will only be through one player who will in turn seek a run from one of the two strikers.
 Magnusson and Hellström are being well monitored by the French defence, so Sweden create little in terms of worry for the visitors for most of the opening half.

 Sauzée hacks Hellström down from behind and receives a lecture from the referee.
 When Di Meco makes his third bad tackle of the game, this time on the ill-fortuned Hellström, he will receive a yellow card.
 It could be argued that his earlier tackle on Strömberg had been a more vicious one, but when putting forward a number of applications, your name will eventually be put down for repeated offence.